September 7th 2021

 It's natural to want to eat more when we’re bored or stressed but feeling guilty about it won’t help, says dietitian Sophie Medlin, who has this advice for stopping stress snacking

-With all of us thrown completely out of routine and many people panic buying food they don’t normally keep in the house, it's no wonder our eating behaviours have been affected by being in lockdown.
+With all of us thrown completely out of routine for well over a year now, it's no wonder our eating behaviours have been affected by being in a global pandemic.

 If you are struggling to manage your food intake at this time, it is firstly really important to remember that you are totally normal and feeling guilty for struggling with your snack intake is not going to help.

-We also need to remember that gaining a bit of weight during a global pandemic is really the least of our worries.
+We also need to remember that gaining a bit of weight is really the least of our worries.
 I always challenge my clients to ask themselves what it really means if they do gain a little weight at a time when we’re out of routine.
-Does it mean that you’ll be loved less when you see your friends and family again?
+Does it mean that you’ll be loved less?
 Does it mean that you’ll be worse at doing your job?
 Will you be a less valuable human?
 We all know logically that the answer to all those questions is “no”.
-Chances are nobody else will even notice a bit of lockdown weight gain so let’s try and keep it in perspective.
+Chances are nobody else will even notice a bit of weight gain so let’s try and keep it in perspective.

 It is useful however to explore why we’re so prone to eating during times of stress and anxiety and to challenge ourselves on whether the best response to those feelings is to eat a family pack of crisps or if there are better solutions.